 All Directors are entitled to seek independent, professional advice at the Company’s expense in order to discharge their responsibilities as Directors.
 Gooch & Housego PLC maintains appropriate directors’ and officers’ insurance cover.

 Day to day responsibility for the running of the Company is delegated to executive management.
 However, there are a number of matters where, because of their importance to the Group, it is not considered appropriate to do this.
-The Board therefore has a documented schedule of matters reserved for its decision.
-This schedule is available here: Matters reserved for the Board
+The Board therefore has a documented schedule of matters reserved for its decision which can be found here.

-There are typically 8 board meetings a year.
+There are typically eight board meetings a year, although an additional meeting was held in FY2021.
 At least once annually, the Board meets at one of G&H’s locations other than its head office in Ilminster.
 This allows the non-executive directors the opportunity to gain a deeper understanding of other G&H businesses and to meet local staff.
-During FY2020, this was not possible due to Covid-19 travel restrictions, so a number of board meetings were conducted by video conference.
-We expect to hold a meeting at one of our US sites in FY2021 if the current travel restrictions are lifted.
+During FY2021, the majority of board meetings were held by video conference due to the pandemic, but we were able to hold face-to-face meetings in Ilminster in July and Ashford in September after the UK restrictions were eased.
+We expect to hold a meeting at one of our US sites in FY2022 if appropriate given the pandemic induced restrictions.

 Meetings between the non-executive directors, without the executive directors present are scheduled in the Board’s annual programme.
 These meetings are encouraged by the Chairman and provide the non-executive directors with a forum in which to share experiences and to discuss wider business topics, fostering debate in Board and committee meetings and strengthening working relationships.